-Additionally, your threshold can change throughout your lifetime in response to other factors like age, stage of life, stress levels, exposure to toxins, degree of metabolic damage, level of physical activity, other health conditions that may exist, and where you are in the healing process, so it frequently needs adjusted.
+Additionally, your threshold can change throughout your lifetime in response to other factors like age, stage of life, stress levels, exposure to toxins, degree of metabolic damage, level of physical activity, other health conditions that may exist, and where you are in the healing process, so it frequently needs adjusting.
 The following page can provide more information for determining your carb intake.

-Next you will need to determine which foods you should consume to acquire your macronutrients.
+Next, you will need to determine which foods you should consume to acquire your macronutrients.
 This too will be shaped by a wide variety of circumstances that varies from person to person.